 Before getting married, my life was like a rerun of Sex & the City.
 On an endless quest for Mr. Right, I dated every loser in the book.
 The nice guy next door: he was a perfect gentleman but boring in bed; the jet-setting playboy who made my spine tingle: he was a verbally abusive philanderer; the freakishly handsome jock with 6-pack abs but the IQ and emotional maturity of a 12 year-old; the artistically talented but tortured artist with an incurable drug problem; and the brilliantly insecure attorney who wanted me to shelf my career to become his stay-at-home trophy wife.
 I could go on, but I‘ll spare you the drama.

 I slept with the list under my pillow.
+In the meantime, I went to church, I worked out and kept watching Lifetime on Friday nights to keep me company.
+I started to romance myself.
+I even sent myself flowers and love letters!
 Almost like magic, exactly two month’s later, I met Michael.
 We literally bumped into each other at the least likely of places—a gay party in West Hollywood.
 The attraction was instantaneous: He was tall and handsome; witty with a fun-loving personality; romantic and adventurous; artistic and entrepreneurial; a yogi, and most of all, spiritually grounded.
 He was everything I wrote down on my soul mate list, and one thing I hadn’t: he was white.

 After a few amazing dates, it didn’t take long for us to figure out we wanted to spend the rest of our lives together.
 Nevertheless, our first two years together were difficult.
 Growing up on opposite coasts, we had dramatically different backgrounds and experiences.
-I believed most white people in America were inherently racist; he believed that other than LAPD and back-country hicks, racism only existed in people’s heads.
+I loved to dance, he loved to snowboard (read the story here about our hilarious first ski trip together).
+I believed most white people in America were inherently racist; he believed that other than the LAPD and back-country hicks, racism only existed in people’s heads.
 Whenever the topic of race came up, it always ended in an argument.
 So we skirted the issue.